-From an online platform for luxury jewelry rental to a connected pillow that lets you hear your partner's heartbeat, we rounded up 50+ startups bringing tech to your Valentine's Day plans.
+From an online platform for luxury jewelry rental to a connected pillow that lets you hear your partner's heartbeat, we rounded up 60+ startups bringing tech to your Valentine's Day plans.

 It’s Valentine’s Day, and the love — and consumer cash — is flowing.

 Wedding — These wedding platforms help couples plan their weddings, book vendors, register for gifts, send invitations, and more.
-WeddingWire ($375M in funding) and Zola ($141M) are 2 of the 3 top-funded companies on the map.
+Anomalie is an online platform for custom-made wedding gowns.